vmware-automation/solutions-import-beta/Liferay-Alfresco-Application-Blueprint.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in  vFabric Application Director.

-There are  few final steps you need to follow before perform this deployment.
+There are  few final steps you need to follow before performing this deployment.

 ###Prerequisites:

-Download  the following files and keep them in your local webserver folder.
+Download  the following files and keep them in your local web server folder.

 	1. Alfresco_enterprise-4.1.5_installer.bin